mir-group/flare/docs/source/tutorials/gpfa.rst

 set.
-The  criteria for adding atoms to the training set therefore be defined with respect to the noise variance: if we denote the noise variance of the model as sig_n, stored at gp.hyps[-1] by convention, then the the cutoff value used wil be
+The  criteria for adding atoms to the training set therefore be defined with respect to the noise variance: if we denote the noise variance of the model as sig_n, stored at gp.hyps[-1] by convention, then the the cutoff value used will be
 ``rel_std_tolerance * sig_n``.
 Here, we will set it to 3.
 * ``abs_std_tolerance``: The above value describes a cutoff uncertainty which is defined with respect to the data set.
 In some cases it may be desirable